tarantool/doc/doc/book/admin/security.rst

 * The user is automatically ':ref:`guest <authentication-users>`'.
 * To change the user, it’s necessary to authenticate.

+..
+TODO TT

-For ease of use, ``tarantoolctl connect`` command automatically detects the type of connection during handshake and uses :ref:`EVAL <box_protocol-eval>` binary protocol command when it’s necessary to execute Lua commands over a binary connection.
+For ease of use, ``tt connect`` command automatically detects the type of connection during handshake and uses :ref:`EVAL <box_protocol-eval>` binary protocol command when it’s necessary to execute Lua commands over a binary connection.
 To execute EVAL, the authenticated user must have global "EXECUTE"